London Fashion Week takes us to the French Riviera on day three

 As well as their much-loved high slits and plunging necklines, the new range included a halter neckline with cutouts that was reminiscent of the Kendall Jenner bikini hack everyone on Instagram has jumped on this summer.
 Plus, there were styles for the more modest, like a matching midi and button-up shirt.
 No doubt the eclectic range of looks will allow Rixo to attract even more new fans next year.

 Staged in the palatial St Pancras Renaissance Hotel in King’s Cross, this season’s show began as many others have: with a tribute to the Queen.
-As the lights went down, seven models walked the runway, which surrounded a patch of grass, in black-and-white tailored outfits holding a candle while a gong played out on the speakers.
+As the lights went down, seven models walked the runway, which was surrounded a patch of grass, in black-and-white tailored outfits holding a candle while a gong played out on the speakers.

 However, the mood was quickly lifted as a playful orchestral tune blared out and the first looks made their way down the runway.
 The clothes themselves were an eclectic mix: white suits, striped dressing gowns, wide-legged corduroy trousers, slogan jumpers, and linen two-pieces.
 Some models carried tote bags filled with fresh flowers, while others held teddy bears, or baskets of eggs.

-Over time, a Peter Rabbit theme emerged – the bunny ears gave it away, as did the whiskers that had been painted onto some of the models’ faces.
-But this became clear when the models stopped mid-show and began reciting passages from Beatrix Potter’s books before gently dancing around one another.
+Over time, a rabbit theme emerged – the bunny ears gave it away, as did the whiskers that had been painted onto some of the models’ faces.
+This came about because of the many references to rabbits and hares in letters written between Vita Sackville-West and Violet Trefusis, to whom the collection is dedicated.
+In the show notes, Daley praises these “queer women who navigated patriarchal confines of aristocratic English society”.

 The highlight, though, was the casting.
 SS Daley is one of the few designers so far this season to include models of all shapes and sizes in his show.
 It’s a refreshing change from the token plus-size casting we often see at LFW.
 Long may it continue.

 There was a palpable sense of excitement before Newgen designer Feben’s collection kicked off.
-In a short time, she’s already become an industry favourite and counts Beyoncé as a fan.
+In a short time, she’s already become an industry favourite and counts Beyonce as a fan.
 Bow down.

-Perking up a tired crowd of show-goers, a soundtrack mashing up Zebra Katz with the Yeah Yeah Yeahs started the show.
+Perking up a tired crowd of showgoers, a soundtrack mashing up Zebra Katz with the Yeah Yeah Yeahs started the show.
 The collection was equally eclectic with micro-minis, bralettes and butt-flashing beaded fringe dresses appearing alongside high-neck ruffled blouses and white shirt dress maxis.

-The designer’s signature bobble dresses cut in ruched bias cut were renewed in mustard with beaded fringe, floral prints and black for spring summer 2023.
+The designer’s signature bobble dresses cut in ruched bias cut were renewed in mustard with beaded fringe, floral prints and black for spring/summer 2023.
 Sheer bodycon styles, meanwhile, were printed with newspaper prints and religious imagery with a twist: Adam and Eve in horns adorned one.

 The finale walk was met with whoops of support from the crowds, making it clear there’s plenty of eagerness to learn what Feben’s next move will be.